Glenalmond College A GSG School

 Since September 2015, Ms Elaine Logan, previously deputy head at Loretto.
 Born in Perth; read English at Edinburgh; spent 14 years at Dollar Academy before moving to Loretto, where taught English, drama and PSHCE, was a housemistress and recently child protection officer and acting head.
 A trained singer with a wide range of musical interests and experiences including solo singing in jazz and dance bands, she has three children.

 Follows the English system.
 Only.
-An astonishing 24 subjects on offer at A level, including ancient history, DT and
+An astonishing 24 subjects on offer at A level, including ancient history, DT and PE.

 Special Education Needs